Ernest Element: Orchestral involvement

 He was a chamber music player of international status, playing with such artists as Schnabel, Szigetti, Pierre Fournier and William Primrose and deputising for the Amadeus.
 As leader of the Element Quartet, he gave many broadcasts on BBC radio and recordings on EMI.
 In the late 1950s Ernest spent a lot of time with the Quartet playing live on BBC radio, sometimes weekly.

 He joined the staff of Birmingham School of Music in 1947, and became principal string teacher in 1970 and co-director of the chamber music department with Frank Downes.
-His association with BSM lasted for over fifty five years.
+His association with BSM lasted for over fifty-five years.

 In 1947 he assembled as part of a group to perform in England and on the continent with violinist Joseph Szigeti, cellist Pierre Fournier, violist William Primrose and bassist James Merrett.
 The first programs were given in Edinburgh, followed by a Brahms-Schubert festival in London; all of these concerts were broadcast throughout Europe by the several national radio networks.

 In 1953, he and Dorothy Hemming performed the Bach Double Concerto at the London Promenade Concerts (the Proms) under the baton of Adrian Boult and also in Birmingham Town Hall as part of the Birmingham Proms.
 Ernest had a close association with composer Robert Simpson, whose First Violin Concerto was dedicated to him and which he premièred in Birmingham Town Hall in 1960.
+The dedication of the new concerto runs: "To Ernest Element—profound artist and irreplaceable friend."
 Simpson also dedicated his first three String Quartets to him and the Element Quartet.
 Among the many conductors he played under were Sir Henry Wood, Sir Edward Elgar, Sir Thomas Beecham, Felix Weingartner, Bruno Water, Herbert von Karajan, Sir Adrian Boult, Sir Malcolm Sargent, Leslie Heward and Harold Gray.